MMirabito/VM-Inventroy/README.md

 This tool is read-only and does not modify any VM files or configurations.
 It only scans and reports information.

-## 👤 Author
+## 👤 Authors

-**Massimo Max Mirabito**
+- Developer: **Massimo Max Mirabito** GitHub: [@MMirabito](https://github.com/MMirabito)
+- AI Assistant: **GitHub Copilot**

 ## 🙏 Acknowledgments

 Portions of this script were developed with the assistance of AI technology to accelerate development, improve code clarity, and reduce manual effort.
-All final logic, testing, and validation were performed by a human operator.
+All final logic, testing, and validation were performed by a human developer.

 ## 📮 Support